title

 Black Parlophone label with silver print Type-7:

-The three main characteristics of this label:
+The three main characteristics of this label are:

 • "This record" into "This recording"